pfflanders/ICPC/README.md

 # ICPC
-Programming competition code
+Programming competition code.
-Some problems here are solved others are partially complete.
+Some problems here are solved, however most are partially complete.